kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 This problem was asked by Microsoft.

 Given an array of numbers and a number `k`, determine if there are three entries in the array which add up to the specified number `k`.
 For example, given `[20, 303, 3, 4, 25]` and `k = 49`, return `true` as `20 + 4 + 25 = 49`.

+519 (Medium)

+This problem was asked by Facebook.

+Given three 32-bit integers x, y, and b, return x if b is 1 and y if b is 0, using only mathematical or bit operations.
+You can assume b can only be 1 or 0.